Chinese Idioms Beyond Chengyu: Everyday Expressions With the Chinese Culture Explained

 熟能生巧 (shú néng shēng qiǎo)

-This one literally translates to "practice makes perfect."
+This is the Chinese version of "practice makes perfect."
 The meaning is identical to the English version.
 You'll hear this whenever someone's learning a new skill, whether that's cooking, playing an instrument, or yeah, learning Chinese.

 一分耕耘,一分收获 (yī fēn gēng yún, yī fēn shōu huò)